 To create population-based adjustment, M1 used the October 1995 Current Population Survey (CPS) data as the auxiliary dataset to create the post-stratification weights for the national RDD sample.
 Two sets of weights were created for respondents who completed the phone interview (N=3,487) and the subsample who completed the SAQ (N= 3,034).
 The adjustment factors included sex, race, age, education and marital status.
 The table below shows the distributions of the unweighted and weighted MIDUS data in comparison to the nationally representative data in the CPS.
 Overall, comparing the CPS vs unweighted M1 phone sample, the data show that the M1 national sample was quite comparable to the 1995 CPS data for most demographic variables (sex, race, age) although it was slightly more educated and more unmarried.
-Nonetheless, there was notable variation on educational status, with most of the sample having only a high school education (40.2%) of some college (31.4%).
-In addition, most of the sample (62.3%) was married.
+Nonetheless, there was notable variation on educational status, with most of the sample having only a high school education (40.2%) or some college (31.4%).
+In addition, 37.7% was unmarried compared to 32.6% in the CPS.